 Daylilies are not poisonous to humans and dogs but may cause serious harm to cats.
 The entire plant is toxic to cats, including the stem, leaves, and flowers.
 When ingested, daylilies may cause excessive drooling, vomiting, loss of appetite, and kidney failure (10).

-Daylily flowers hold different meanings and symbolism.
+There are different meanings and symbolism of daylily flowers.
 One distinct characteristic of this beautiful garden flower is its bloom behavior.
 Daylilies bloom in the sunrise and wither at sunset.
 Because of such, the flower is often linked with coquetry or flirtatious behavior.

 Daylily flowers also symbolize motherhood, particularly in China, where it represents a mother’s devotion.